 Frog's Princess is an interactive story app developed for Apple and Android phones and tablets as well as Windows computers.
 Along with text and images, the storybook has music, sound effects, visual effects and movement.

-The story it a retelling of the fairy tale published as "The Frog King & Iron Henry" by Jacob and Wilhelm Grimm first published in handwriting in 1810.
+The story it a retelling of the German fairy tale entitled "The Frog King & Iron Henry" collected by Jacob and Wilhelm Grimm and first published in handwriting in 1810.